 So I put my hands on a book my friend recommended - Debbie Ford’s Dark Side of the Light Chasers.
 At the beach, I read and highlighted and dog-eared this book’s pages.
 I completed each exercise at the end of every chapter.
 That life-changing thing I’d been contemplating - but couldn’t name - when I drove away from my last employer was about to happen.
-I enrolled in The Ford Institute’s coach training program.
+I enrolled in the Ford Institute’s coach training program.

 And, in the best possible way, nothing has been the same since.

 For more than 25 years, I worked as a writer and marketer for corporate healthcare, higher education, nonprofits, and small business.
-Now, as a contractor offering writing, marketing, and mentoring services, I am most gratified when collaborating with those who nurture heart-centered wellness practices, good causes, and soulful entrepreneurships.
+Now, as a contractor offering writing, marketing, and mentoring services, I am most gratified when collaborating with those who nurture heart-centered wellness practices, ministries, good causes, and soulful entrepreneurships.